vijaymarupudi/reaction-time/README.md

 Written in Typescript for easier long term maintenance and useful editor hints in editors like Atom, VSCode, and Vim.

+Uses React for most components, with Hooks for composability.

 Minimal library with independent utilities

   * No timeline variables